mitranim/posterus/readme.md

 `.tick()` is idempotent: it's ok to make redundant calls, or call it before the next pending tick.

-Note that `.tick()` could throw in case of unhandled rejection.
+Note that `.tick()` may throw in case of unhandled rejection.
 In that case, the remaining operations will remain pending until the next scheduled or manual tick.